Search for:

 Ordered overtime

-If your employer proposes a separate agreement on overtime, we recommend that you contact your local union representative.
+If your employer proposes that you sign an individual agreement on overtime, we recommend that you contact your local trade union representatives.

 Compensation for overtime

-In many cases, some or all of Villkorsavtal-T may have been replaced or supplemented by local collective agreements.
-You should therefore contact your Saco-S association/committee or the SULF organisation at your higher education institution for further information on any local regulations regarding overtime.
+In some cases, some or all of the provisions of the Villkorsavtal-T collective agreement can be replaced or supplemented by local collective agreements.
+Contact the local Saco-S association or the local SULF association at your higher education institution for more information on any local rules regarding overtime.